えいたんごクイズ

 英文法では、他動詞は直接目的語を必要とする。

-The word 'eat' is a transitive verb because it can take an object.
+The verb 'give' is transitive because it takes a direct object.

 Transitive verbs show an action that directly affects someone or something.